justfifi17/Online-Calculator---Cloud-Infrastructure/README.md

 ### Brief Introduction of the Work
-This is a simple, grid-based calculator with a clear display and responsive buttons for digits, operations, and special functions.
+This simple, grid-based calculator has a clear display and responsive buttons for digits, operations, and special functions.
 The implementation focuses on usability and efficiency, ensuring users can perform calculations quickly and accurately.

 ### Objective
 - Utilization and understanding of Javascript